openethereum/pwasm-tutorial/README.md

 ## The constructor
 Source code: https://github.com/fckt/pwasm-tutorial/tree/master/step-1

-When deploying a contract we often want to setup its initial storage.
-To solve this problem we are exporting another function "deploy" which executes only once on contract deployment.
+When deploying a contract we often want to set its ititial storage values (e.g. `totalSupply` if it's a token contact).
+To address this problem we are exporting another function "deploy" which executes only once on contract deployment.

 ```rust
 // This contract will return the address from which it was deployed